Healing Chronic Negativity

 Emotional Triggers

 Neuroscientist Dr. Rick Hanson explains how our ancestral "survival brain" is wired to be biased toward the negative.
 He writes, "In effect, the brain is like Velcro for negative experiences, but Teflon for positive ones.
-That shades “implicit memory” – your underlying expectations, beliefs, action strategies, and mood – in an increasingly negative direction."
+This shades' implicit memory' – your underlying expectations, beliefs, action strategies, and mood – in an increasingly negative direction."

 It is easy to become trapped in negativity.
 Because our brains are wired for survival, our default feeling is fear.
-Fearful thoughts, repeated over time and throughout generations, become deeply patterned into our neurology.
+Fearful thoughts, repeated over time and across generations, become deeply ingrained in our neurology.

 Not realizing that you are "practicing" your negative emotions, you will accumulate lower vibrational thoughts, emotions and experiences into an ongoing pain story that can feel hard to climb out of.
 Assembling more fear-based evidence along the way, you will unconsciously confirm that your negativity bias is real.